 - Deconstruction: "Merry Go 'Round" is a deconstruction of the myriad country songs celebrating small town life.
 Not only the people in the town experience crushing Small Town Boredom, the lifestyle actively stifles their potential that compel them tokeep looking for distraction from their boredom and can't seem to escape.

 - Decon-Recon Switch: "Space Cowboy" is written from the perspective of the girlfriend who let her own lover goes using the imagery the old Western The Drifter cowboys riding off to the sunset.
 Said imagery is portrayed in a bittersweet manner: On one hand, the relationship between them is over and they likely will never see each other again... but both of them no longer love each other and is moving on with their lives.

 - Early-Bird Cameo: Before her debut single, she sang guest vocals on "Oh, Tonight" by Josh Abbott Band.

 - Ethical Slut: "Follow Your Arrow", see above.

 - Everything Is an Instrument: "Biscuits" appropriately has the drummer playing a biscuit pan.

 - Gay Aesop: "Follow Your Arrow", again; see above.
-(Co-writer and co-producer Shane McAnally is openly gay.)
+(Cowriters Shane McAnally and Brandy Clark are both gay.)